MatthewZMD/.emacs.d/README.md

 ### HTMLize

-[HTMLize](https://github.com/hniksic/emacs-htmlize), a tool that converts buffer text and decorations to HTML.
+[HTMLize](https://github.com/hniksic/emacs-htmlize) is a powerful tool that converts buffer text and its decorations into HTML format, facilitating web integration.

 ```emacs-lisp
 (use-package htmlize :defer t)